 You plan you diet carefully and limit snack to only the healthier foods.
 But are you making good choices.
 This series is all about looking at the not so smart choices you might have made.

-- Low fat diets: Recent studies have debunked the age old claims that we should avoid fat at all costs.
+- Low-fat diets: Recent studies have debunked the age-old claims that we should avoid fat at all costs.
 I have always loved the statement that “fat makes you fat”.
 I guess it makes sense, but when you seriously think about fatty foods, they tend to make you feel satisfied quicker.
 Now, I am not suggesting that you sit down with a tub of lard and a spoon.
 If ti did not make you sick of your stomach, it would be stupid.
-A meta-analysis from Lancet found that low fat diets do not offer any weight loss benefit over another types of diets.
-The low fat revolution kicked in in full force in the 1980s and this is about the same time and what happened?
+A meta-analysis from Lancet found that low-fat diets do not offer any weight loss benefit over other types of diets.
+The low-fat revolution kicked in in full force in the 1980s and this is about the same time and what happened?
 American’s got fatter.
-Low fat diets do not work and their is evidence that these diets are not healthy.
+Low-fat diets do not work and there is evidence that these diets are not healthy.

 - Liquid meals: No I am not talking about beer.
 I am also not talking about meal replacement drinks.
 There is evidence from a meta-analysis that liquid meal replacement drinks can have a place in successful weight loss.
-I am not sure how this plays with maintenance since I am certain most patient would not continue to “have a shake” for on of the meals of the day when they finally loose the weight.
-Rather, I am referring to sugar containing drinks and fruit juices which both contain high amounts of sugar and very little nutrient value to them.
+I am not sure how this plays with maintenance since I am certain most patients would not continue to “have a shake” for one of the meals of the day when they finally lose weight.
+Rather, I am referring to sugar-containing drinks and fruit juices which both contain high amounts of sugar and very little nutrient value.
 You would be better off eating whole fruit and having a glass of water.
 One study clearly shows fruit juice leads to short stature and obesity.
-Another ties sugar containing beverages to not only to obesity but also our increasing rates of diabetes type 2 and heath disease.
+Another tie sugar-containing beverages to not only to obesity but also our increasing rates of diabetes type 2 and heath disease.

-- Eating too fast: Eating too fast doe into allow your brain to register that you stomach is full.
+- Eating too fast: Eating too fast doe in to allow your brain to register that your stomach is full.
 Fullness is signaled by the stretch of receptors in your stomach wall as you eat but this stretch takes time and it is individual dependent.
-One study shows that eating slower leads to less calorie intake even when food in unlimited.
+One study shows that eating slower leads to less calorie intake even when food is unlimited.
 The slower eating group did drink more water in addition to eating less.
-Another study found that individuals who chew more eat less calories.
+Another study found that individuals who chew more eat fewer calories.

 This completes the third part.
 I have plenty more and will do another part in a few weeks.
 I am learning a lot by research this.
 I hope you find it entertaining.